rmetzler/bliki/wiki/gossamer/index.md

 Gossamer maintains relationships between identities to allow users to _verify_ the identities of one another, and to publish attestations of that to other Gossamer nodes.
-From this, Gossamer can recover much of GPG's "web of trust".
+From this, Gossamer can recover much of GPG's “web of trust.”

 **TODO**: revocation of identities, revocation of verifications.
-Both are important; novice users are likely to verify people poorly, and there should be a recovery path less drastic than GPG's "you swore it, you're stuck with it" model.
+Both are important; novice users are likely to verify people poorly, and there should be a recovery path less drastic than GPG's “you swore it, you're stuck with it” model.

 Gossamer encourages users to create additional identities as needed to, for example, support the separation of work and home conversations, or to provide